nisbeterik/Cortex-Cruiser-DIT639/README.md

 * **`<#issue-number>`**: The issue the commit is connected to.
 * **`<TITLE>`**: In your head, think: “If I commit this, it will...” and complete the sentence with the title.
 This should be a concise summary of the change.
 * **`More detailed description`**: Use the second **`-m`** option to provide a detailed description if necessary.

+## Merge requests & code review

+This page contains the guidelines for merge requests in the StuWi project repo.
+The aim of the page is to give a clear conduct for both developers creating merge requests and reviewing merge requests.

+### Creating Merge Requests

+Merge requests are to be created once the issue/issues it resolves have been fully implemented according to their acceptance criteria.
+Merge requests are required when merging from a feature branch to the main branch.
+When creating a request, choose the standard project template as such:

+---

+**Description** <br />
+`_Description about the merge. what it affects and what you have done_`

+**Related issue**
+Closes issue #X

+**Authors & Co-Authors** <br />
+_Authors_

+---

+Once the correct details have been filled out, assign yourself as the responsible for the request and a project member who have not made a commit in the merge request as the reviewer.

+### Reviewing Merge Requests

+As the reviewer of a merge request, your job is to review the changes made and make sure they adhere to the following:

+- Implements the correct features
+- Satisfies all the acceptance criteria
+- Maintains high code quality
+- Check for any potential bugs

+**Feedback**

+After reviewing, comment on the merge request with feedback.
+Communication should remain respectful, clear and constructive.
+When the request responsible have addressed the feedback with potential additional changes, review the new changes and approve the merge request if everything is in order.

+### Merging with target branch

+Before merging with the target branch, all merge conflicts are to be resolved locally and approval from the reviewer need to have been granted.
+As a general practice upon merge, the source branch should be closed.
+Exercise your own judgement on whether the source branch should be kept or deleted.